AdobeDocs/ffs-translate-lipsync/src/pages/getting_started/usage/index.md

 ## For editing transcripts

 Only sentence editing is currently supported.
-Please do not modify the timestamps.
+Please don't modify the timestamps.

-Speakers can be updated, however do not remove speakers before dubbing.
+Speakers can be updated, however don't remove speakers before dubbing.
 Also, dub using the edited transcripts in different target languages.

 ## Language support